The Haunted Mizpah Hotel

 Visitors to the cemetery report seeing strange orbs and disembodied voices… but the motel next door is the real haunted hotspot.

 Named ‘America’s Scariest Motel,’ the Clown Motel is built a stone’s throw away from an old graveyard filled with bodies of tragedies of the past.
 Midway between Vegas and Reno, the Clown Motel has a battalion of glassy-eyed circus clowns, its owners swearing to guests who stumble in that its a fun and safe place to rest for the night.

 Visitors to the Clown Motel swear that it’s haunted.
-Legend states that the clown statues act as vessels for the miner’s ghosts, they possess the dolls and come to life.
-Apparitions have been seen walking to and from the graveyard, and disembodied voices have been heard saying ‘we mined’ and ‘we died that day.’
+Legend states that the clown statues act as vessels for the miner’s ghosts; they possess the dolls and come to life.
+Apparitions have been seen walking to and from the graveyard, and disembodied voices have been heard saying, ‘we mined’ and ‘we died that day.’

 Apparitions of a man have been reported leaving the cemetery and walking around the property at all hours of the day.
-When one of the previous owners attempted to make contact with the spirit, he froze and promptly vanished.
+When one of the previous owners attempted to contact the spirit, he froze and promptly vanished.
 Even more, clowns themselves have been seen leaving the cemetery, balloons and all.